 How to Diagnose Hybrid Vehicles

-This article is part two in our series about the electrification of the auto industry.
+This article is part three in our series about the electrification of the auto industry.
 We’re talking about electric vehicles, their history, how they work, how to service them, and what the trend towards more electric vehicles means for our industry.
 Click here for the first article in this series.
+Click here for the second article in the series.

 One of the most common failures in hybrids, likely no surprise to anyone reading this, is the battery.
 Although, it may not be the battery you’re thinking.
 The lowly 12v battery is the guy that has to start the party from the word “Go.”
 It’s the 12v battery’s job to wake up the hybrid vehicle ECU and shut the hybrid battery contactors.
 It’s very easy to overlook the health of the 12v battery since you don’t get the typical “slow crank” complaint of a dying battery in a non-hybrid vehicle.
 It works perfectly fine until it doesn’t.